Letermovir Versus Valganciclovir to Prevent Human Cytomegalovirus Disease in Kidney Transplant Recipients (MK-8228-002)

 - Have a documented negative serostatus for CMV within 180 days prior to randomization.

-- Anticipate receiving a first allograft kidney from a CMV IgG seropositive (D+) donor at the time of screening AND have received a first allograft kidney from a documented D+ donor at the time of randomization.
+- Anticipate receiving a primary or secondary allograft kidney from a CMV IgG seropositive (D+) donor at the time of screening AND have received a primary or secondary allograft kidney from a documented D+ donor at the time of randomization.

 - Be within 0 (i.e. day of transplantation) to 7 days (inclusive) post-kidney transplant at the time of randomization.

 - Males agree to use contraception during the treatment period, and for at least 90 days after the last dose of study treatment, and refrain from donating sperm during this period.

 - Female is not pregnant, not breastfeeding, and is not a woman of childbearing potential (WOCBP), OR if a WOCBP, agrees to follow the contraception guidance during the treatment period and for at least 90 days after the last dose of study treatment.

 - Has received a previous solid organ transplant or hematopoietic stem cell transplant (HSCT).
 Note: Participants who have received a prior primary allograft kidney may be enrolled, provided that all other inclusion/exclusion criteria are met.

 - Is a multi-organ transplant recipient (e.g. kidney-pancreas).
 Double kidney transplant recipients (i.e. transplant of two kidneys from the same donor to the same recipient simultaneously) will be excluded.